 Closing remarks of the Acting Director-General

-Dr Antezana, members of the Executive Board, ladies and gentlemen,
+Mr Chairman, Members of the Executive Board, Ladies and Gentlemen,

 Thank you.
 Perhaps, with such an efficient chairman, we should have a longer agenda next time.
 In that way we can make even greater progress.
 Dr Antezana, I would like to thank and congratulate you for your excellent chairing.
 We have benefited from your long experience in the Organization; your knowledge of procedures as well as of the technical content of the work.
 As the delegate of Namibia noted, the Board has highly appreciated this, as has the Secretariat.